cross-seed/cross-seed.org/docs/basics/tracker-impact.md

 The important thing is that you seed for a long time - not that you start seeding as early as possible.

+If you have more than 36525 torrents, `cross-seed` will never catch up.
+In that case, you should increase your [`searchLimit`](options.md#searchlimit).

+#### Preventing Repetitive Searches

+`cross-seed` caches the snatches it makes, but does not cache search results as they can change over time.

+For this reason, `cross-seed` enforces that you have configured the `excludeRecentSearch` and `excludeOlder` options, and its defaults are set such that `cross-seed` will search for things recently downloaded a few times, but only search once for things downloaded far in the past.
+These settings will build your backlog of cross-seeds, and sufficiently catch new releases trickling to other trackers.